The stars are mansions built by Nature's hand,

 — William Wordsworth, "The stars are mansions built by Nature's hand", 1820

-In each chart, the zenith (position directly over the observer) is located in the centre of the chart and all of the stars are projected from this point.
+In each chart, the zenith (the position directly over the observer) is located in the centre of the chart and marked with a white cross.
+All of the stars are projected from this point.
 As a result, objects near zenith are as they appear in the sky but objects nearer to the horizon circle are considerably more distorted.
 Since it is difficult if not impossible to observe things close to the horizon, it is hoped that this distortion will not cause undue problems.

 To use the sky chart, turn it around until the direction you are facing is located at the bottom.
 The usable part of the chart ranges from the lower horizon circle to the zenith.